jimeelicious/crclCalculator/README.md

 It is also set to show its work by default, but this setting can be changed by changing `showwork=1` to `showwork=0` in the same area.
 I don't recommend this because forgetting how to manually calculate the renal function is never a good thing.

-Furthermore, this program assumes Python, Bash, and cURL are installed.
+View the source code [here](https://github.com/jimeelicious/creatineCalculator/blob/master/crcl.sh).
+This program assumes Python, Bash, and cURL are installed.